Seyedhosseinzadeh/SUCP/README.md

 - You have to install the required libraries

 ## To run the code
-You need just run the `recommendation.py`
+You need just run the `recommendation.py` and enter data-name and beta, like this: ' Gowalla 0.7 '

 - To change the dataset, you have to write its name in the `recommendation.py`.